ibm-cloud-docs/solution-tutorials/vpc-bm-vmware-vcenter.hidden.md

 vCenter installation is split into two phases.
 In the first phase, the appliance is installed into the ESXi host.

-Verify that 'vcenter.vmware.ibmcloud.local' resolves to the correct IP address prior continuing.
+Verify that `vcenter.vmware.ibmcloud.local` resolves to the correct IP address prior continuing.
 {:important}

-1. Before continuing further with vCenter deployment, verify that 'vcenter.vmware.ibmcloud.local' resolves to the correct IP address.
-List information about configured records in your DNS instance 'dns-vmware' and zone 'vmware.ibmcloud.local', use the following command.
+1. Before continuing further with vCenter deployment, verify that `vcenter.vmware.ibmcloud.local` resolves to the correct IP address.
+List information about configured records in your DNS instance `dns-vmware` and zone `vmware.ibmcloud.local`, use the following command.

    ```sh
    ibmcloud dns resource-records $VMWARE_DNS_ZONE -i dns-vmware
    ```
    {: codeblock}

-2. Validate that you get correct responses for each entry (including the listed esx hosts) from your Windows Jump host, for example using 'nslookup' via Windows command line.
+2. Validate that you get correct responses for each entry (including the listed esx hosts) from your Windows Jump host, for example using `nslookup` via Windows command line.

    ```sh
    nslookup vcenter.vmware.ibmcloud.local